A Michigan child injury lawyer can help your family after a serious injury or accident. Injuries to children can cause

 While suffering an injury may be traumatizing and overwhelming, learning of any harm inflicted upon your child is devastating.
-This is especially true when these injuries are the result of another person’s intentional actions or negligence.
+This is especially true when these bodily injuries are the result of another person’s intentional actions or negligence.

 Unfortunately, pursuing a personal injury case for a child involves complicated legal issues.
 There are specific procedures for both filing and settling a lawsuit.
 This process can quickly overwhelm a parent thinking of pursuing the claim without an attorney.